alsuibr/frontend-project-44/README.md

 <a href="https://codeclimate.com/github/alsuibr/frontend-project-44/maintainability"><img src="https://api.codeclimate.com/v1/badges/64729f5a99f88a181665/maintainability" /></a>

 ### About the Brain games project:
 This educational project is aimed to create a console math games.
-There are 5 games (all listed below in [examples](#1) section).
+There are 5 games (all listed below in [examples](#### Examples: ) section).
 To begin any game it's name should be entered to the console.
 After greetings the game rules will be explained.
 User will be promted to enter the answer to the given question, and then the answer will be evaluated.
 In each game up to 3 questions will be asked.
 To win a game all the 3 questions must be answered correctly.
 Wrong answer at any point of the game will end the game.

 ### Requirements:
 Node Package Manager
 Node.js

-### Examples: {#1}
+### Examples: <a name="### Examples: "></a>

 #### brain-even
 Is number even?